 Certain covered specialty prescription drugs have limits on the maximum quantity allowed per prescription over a specific period of time.
-These specialty medications are shown on Medica's Drug List with the abbreviation "QL."
+These specialty prescription drugs are shown on the Drug List with the abbreviation "QL."
 Some quantity limits are based on the manufacturer's packaging, FDA labeling or clinical guidelines.